schemaitat/homepage/content/posts/polars-confusion/index.md

 ## More data

 Now, lets see if we can handle more data.
+Note that the output is generated on a single core machine and hence the parallelization is not any help here, however I think that the result is still quite impressive.
+Feel free to benchmark this on your own or any other machine.
-Note that the output is generated on a single core machine.
-On my 8 core 16 GB machine, the following code runs in approximately 14 seconds.
+On my 8 core 16 GB machine, the following code runs in approximately one second.

 ``` python
 import psutil